 I’ve never been more ready, willing, or able to really embrace the idea of Oneness, unitiveness, unity.

 EXCEPT in times of extreme danger, like a war.
-EXCEPT where there’s a common, not-us enemy.
+EXCEPT where there’s a common, not-us, not-made-up enemy.
 But not just flat out accept it, universally, now and forever.

 I’ve never been able to accept all people.
-I’ve never been willing to take the leap to Oneness, which I tell myself will have me leave the herd.
+I’ve never been willing to take the leap to Oneness, because, I tell myself, it’ll have me leave the safety of the herd.
 And I’ve never been willing to risk leaving the safety and comfort of the herd altogether.

-But I’m becoming so disgusted with the rampant displays of polarization, division, and hate that I’m giving Oneness a fresh look.
+But I’m becoming so turned off by the rampant displays of polarization, division, and hate that I’m giving Oneness a fresh look.

-The written devices of polarization include judgments, insinuations, allegations, quarreling, slogans, memes, hostile hashtags.
+The written devices of polarization include judgments, insinuations, allegations, quarreling, slogans, memes, and hostile hashtags.

 When people are upset, as much of America and other countries are today, everything repressed comes out.
 It’s no different with a social vasana (or core issue) than with an individual vasana.
 Some people choose to project their anger outwards instead of processing their vasana.
 (1)

-That’s what we’re seeing all around us – the eruption of a social vasana rejecting control and demanding freedom.
+That’s what we’re seeing all around us – the eruption of social vasanas rejecting control and demanding freedom.